THE OAK SOCIETY

-Since its founding in 1985, CELT has preserved over 660 acres, which offer the opportunity for quiet reflection and recreation and provide protection for our most spectacular natural areas.
-Over the course of a single generation, CELT’s local land preservation efforts have permanently preserved many of the iconic beaches, forests, farmlands, marshes, and trails that will continue to be treasured by local residents and visitors for generations to come.
+Since its founding in 1985, CELT has preserved over 680 acres, which offer the opportunity for quiet reflection and recreation, and provide protection for our most spectacular natural areas.
+Over the course of a single generation, CELT’s local land preservation efforts have permanently preserved many of the iconic forests, farmlands, marshes, shoreline and trails that will continue to be treasured by local residents and visitors for generations to come.
 Your support will have a lasting impact on preserving Cape Elizabeth’s natural beauty.

 With an eye on the future, CELT is committed to fostering an appreciation for the important role these lands play in our daily lives.
 Through our land management programs and our education programs in local schools, we are cultivating a new generation of land stewards to continue caring for these natural treasures.
 Your support will help develop and engage future conservationists.

 Local conservation lands will become ever more important to local communities and wildlife in the future, providing resilience for natural systems and offering increasingly rare opportunities for unstructured outdoor activities.
 Your support will help build community connections, protect wildlife, and allow future generations to experience the enjoyment of nature.

 Please consider becoming a member of the Oak Society today.